 Review the information below to learn about how each program works, who you can hire, qualifications, and how to apply.
 You can download the Combined Employer-Based Training Programs flyer (PDF) if you'd like an overview of all.
 Once you've decided which program(s) is/are best for your organization, you should contact the appropriate office in your area.

 You can click here to view the map of Illinois Talent Pipeline grantees for local contact information.
 These grantees have been awarded funds to provide employer-based training opportunities in their area.
+For more articles and resources on training, check out Tips, Tools, & Resources.

 Class-sized training gives groups of dislocated workers opportunity to upgrade skills over a short period of time.
 Standardized and certified classes are offered at a non-traditional time and/or setting.
 It can be combined with: on-the-job training, hands-on training, occupational knowledge/contextualized learning, and basic skills/bridge programs that ensure full development of the trainee’s skills and curriculum.